Chris-Ngu/EnterpriseSolution/README.md

 Group calendar 12/27/19 (ported from existing Google Calendar API assests to CefSharp Chromium browser using TeamUp)

-User preferences and cache 12/29/19
+Cache and serialization to upload to MySQL server 12/29/19

 # Contribution and future work